Iraqi Armed Forces: History

-After the first Kurdish war ended with a Peshmerga victory, the Iraqi military began to implement a number of changes.
+After the first Kurdish war ended with a stalemate, the Armed Forces began to implement a number of changes.
 They concluded that Soviet equipment and methods did not meet their needs and that many western weapons were superior to their Soviet counterparts.
 Also the Soviet Union was trying to influence Iraqi policy by holding up arms deliveries.
 Despite the large amount of Soviet equipment that Iraq continued to receive (shown by the SIPRI Arms Transfers Database, Iraq 1973–1990), Iraq sought Western military equipment.
 Purchases from France included 64 Mirage F1 fighter-attack aircraft in 1976 and 200 AMX-30 tanks in 1977.
 That same year, Iraq ordered ten frigates and corvettes from Italy and in 1978 it purchased 200 Cascavel APCs from Brazil.
 While Iraqi generals supported a complete changeover to Western equipment, Western countries were reluctant to sell large amounts of weaponry to Iraq.
 Western weapons were more expensive than Soviet ones, and they took longer to train personnel on, so there was a reluctance to make a complete equipment reversal.
 However, more weapons were bought from various non-communist countries, supplementing their largely Soviet arsenal, and a reliance on Soviet doctrine reduced.
 In most cases, the Iraqis went back to British doctrine, while in others, they melded British and Soviet doctrine.
 Iraq's logistics capability was also improved, with the purchase of 2,000 heavy equipment transporters.

 Iraqi participation in the Yom Kippur War of 1973 took the part of a 60,000 strong Iraqi Army expeditionary force which operated on the Syrian front.
 However, the force did not perform very well, and the Iraqi Air Force did not do well either, losing 26 of the 101 fighter aircraft sent to Syria without shooting down any Israeli aircraft.

 The Kurds started the second Kurdish war of 1974–75, but the war ended in a Kurdish defeat after the Iranian–Iraqi Algiers agreement cut off Iranian support to the Kurds.
 From 1973 to 1980, Saddam largely relieved the armed forces of internal security functions by creating new paramilitary forces, such as the Iraqi Popular Army.
 He also guaranteed the military's loyalty to the regime by promoting loyal officers and purging questionable ones.
 However, this had the effect of filling the senior officer ranks with incompetents.